claudeskills/svg-cleaner/README.md

 ## Author

-Created by Daniel Serrano for Griddo
+Created by Daniel Serrano for Claude Skills